JimFowler/books/Books20/Tools/doc/theory.rst

 that URL no longer appears to be valid.
 My symbol table code is located in bookentry/symbol.py

-Everytime the symbol table is opened it reads the file symbols.txt.
+Every time the symbol table is opened it reads the file symbols.txt.
 The location of the symbols.txt file is found in mainWindow.py by looking at the file name of the imported file symbol.py.
 The string ``symbols.txt`` is appended to the directory